protocol/nft-website/docs/tutorial/mint-nftstorage-aptos.md

 }
 ```

-`blazeddragon.jpg` is of course an image/artwork representing the NFT.
+`blazeddragon.jpg` is an image/artwork representing the NFT of your choosing.

-Then, start another TypeScript module named `upload.ts` in the root directory with the following code:
+Then, start another TypeScript module named `upload.ts` in the root directory.
+This module takes care of uploading metadata and image to NFT.Storage via its Javascript client.

 ```typescript
 import { NFTStorage }  from "nft.storage"